-For certain drugs, we require you to get pre-authorization.
+For certain drugs, we require you to get prior authorization.
 This means your physician needs our approval before you're able to fill these specific prescriptions.
 If your doctor doesn't get approval, we may not cover the drug.

 For certain drugs, we limit the amount of the drug that we’ll cover, or the length of time we’ll cover the drug for.
 For example, we'll cover a maximum of 30 tablets of LIPITOR per prescription.

 In some cases, we’ll require your doctor to prescribe a certain medication first—instead of another—to treat your condition.
 If the one we’ve required proves less effective, we’ll then cover the other drug to treat your condition.

 When both a generic and brand-name drug are available, our network pharmacies will automatically provide you with generics—unless otherwise advised by your doctor.
 You can find out if your needed medication is subject to this limitation requirement by checking the formulary.
 If it is, you can request us to make an exception to our coverage rules.

 Drug utilization review